An encoding of a simple programming language well-typed by construction, first in Haskell and then in Rust.

 Rust encoding

-Although Rust lacks GADTs, we can take inspiration from the concept and hope to reap some benefits.
+Although Rust lacks GADTs, we can take inspiration from the concept and perhaps reap some benefits.

-Each node in the AST gets its own type, unrelated to each other:
+Each node in the AST will get its own type, unrelated to each other:

 #[derive(Debug, Clone, Copy)]